idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 ## BISON Mechanical Model

-The BISON mechanical model is constructed in the same way as the thermal model, however, the solver focuses on mechanics.
+The BISON mechanical model is constructed in the same way as the thermal model, however, the solver focuses on the mechanical behavior.
-As such, we'll focus our discussion on input blocks that are different than that of the thermal model and differ the reader to the thermal model for more information.
+As such, we'll focus our discussion on input blocks that are different than that of the thermal model and refer the reader to the [#bison_thermal] for more information.

 The input file for the BISON mechanical model of a VTR fuel rod is displayed below.